 We work closely with our partner universities in each location who in turn are following all local guidelines so that students can safely attend class.
 These guidelines include practices such as caps on class size to allow for social distancing, the spacing of desks to comply with current requirements, cleaning of classrooms regularly and high traffic areas, access to hand sanitizer at entrances, implementing one-way systems where practical, and enforcing mask-wearing where obligatory.
 In our own facilities, we will follow the same guidelines as required locally.
 These may change as local circumstances dictate.

-If face-to-face classes need to be suspended for any reason we will be able to continue with a virtual delivery model allowing participants to finish the academic portion of the program (thereby not losing progress towards degree completion).
+While highly unlikely, if face to face classes need to be suspended for everyone for any reason we should be able to continue with a virtual delivery model allowing participants to finish the academic portion of the program (thereby not losing progress towards degree completion).
+Please be advised that this is NOT guaranteed for individual students who may test positive.
+Those situations will be handled individual with the student and staff on a case-by-case basis.

-5) What social distancing protocols do you have and will you be providing PPD or sanitizing supplies?
+5) What social distancing protocols do you have?

 Students should come prepared with enough masks to safely get through the first few weeks of their program.
 After students become familiar with their surroundings they will be able to communicate with on-site staff to organize additional PPE / sanitizing supplies as needed.

-6) How are you addressing the “proof of negative test” as it relates to entering into the host country or return to the US?
+6) How are you addressing entry requirements to the host country or returning to the U.S.?

-We are constantly monitoring the entry regulations for our countries which are fluid and change often.
-In all cases, we would defer to local regulations.
+We are constantly monitoring the entry regulations for our countries which are fluid and in all cases, we would defer to local regulations.
 These are legal requirements, not imposed by AIFS.
-Some of our countries have been requesting the negative test result as an entry requirement for some time although the U.S. only recently posted the request itself, so we have been monitoring and will communicate all requirements to our students.
+It is in your best interest to continue to monitor entry and exit requirements.

 7) Will AIFS require participants to get a vaccine?